Research Policy Handbook

 4. Risk to Fertility

-It is expected that experimental subjects will be informed about potential risks to their fertility including the development of any abnormalities or abnormalities in function of reproductive organs as a consequence of the proposed study intervention.
+It is expected that experimental participants will be informed about potential risks to their fertility including the development of any abnormalities or abnormalities in function of reproductive organs as a consequence of the proposed study intervention.

 A.